Black Panther Party: Gwen Robinson

 In an interview with Judson Jeffries, Gwen Robinson reflects on her time in the Black Panther Party Detroit Division.
 She explains that she joined in October 1969 despite doubts from her mother, who had participated in a march with Martin Luther King Jr. in the early part of the decade.
 She chose the Black Panther Party (BPP) because "[She] felt a closeness and a bond with them" more than other organizations like the "SNCC, NAACP, the Urban League, the Nation of Islam, Shrines of Madonna, Eastside Voice of Independent Detroit (ESVID), the Republic of New Africa, and the Revolutionary Action Movement."

-In 12th grade, she decided to work full-time with the Party, dropping out of chaotic Denby High School in Detroit.
+In 12th grade, she decided to work full-time with the party, dropping out of chaotic Denby High School in Detroit.
 "There were some students who would use the N-word freely" and "a P.E. instructor accused [her] of stealing her keys."
 She was "shoved" into the pool when she refused to swim for fear of wetting her hair, while a White teacher who taught Afro-American history would kick people out "if you challenged his position on certain Black leaders."

 In the BPP, she "was living as part of a collective" where all work was shared, and she enjoyed working all day selling newspapers.
 She climbed the ranks and became the branch's Communications Secretary in January 1971, after her predecessor left due to "some issues related to sexism".
 In this branch, unlike the average BPP divisions, the "brothers" never turned violent or physical: "That kind of thing didn't take place in Detroit."
 She left the organization in 1973, keeping a link through her husband, their circulation manager.
 Summing up the legacy of the Detroit branch, she says, "It's crucial that people realize that the strength of the organization was rooted in discipline, deep commitment, and a genuine love for the people."

 Connections to other political activist groups

+Latino liberation

-Members of the Black Panther Party, such as Huey P. Newton, also frequently collaborated with Brown activist groups, like the Brown Berets and Los Siete de la Raza.
+Members of the Black Panther Party, such as Huey P. Newton, also frequently collaborated with Latino activist groups, like the Brown Berets and Los Siete de la Raza.
 Newton himself even attended some court sessions for Los Siete de la Raza's trial in June 1970.

 Bobby Seale described their alliances with Los Siete as particularly important, they saw that both Black and Brown activist groups had been dealing with similar issues regarding oppression and violence in the United States.

-Connections to the Gay Liberation Movement
+Women's and gay liberation movements

-Huey Newton expressed his support for the Women's Liberation Movement and the Gay Liberation Movement in a 1970 letter published in the newspaper The Black Panther titled "A Letter from Huey to the Revolutionary Brothers and Sisters About the Women's Liberation and Gay Liberation Movements".
-Written one year after the Stonewall Riots, Newton acknowledged women and homosexuals as oppressed groups and urged the Black Panthers to "unite with them in a revolutionary fashion".
+Huey Newton expressed his support for the women's liberation movement and the gay liberation movement in a 1970 letter published in the newspaper The Black Panther titled "A Letter from Huey to the Revolutionary Brothers and Sisters About the Women's Liberation and Gay Liberation Movements".
+Written one year after the Stonewall riots, Newton acknowledged women and homosexuals as oppressed groups and urged the Black Panthers to "unite with them in a revolutionary fashion".
 The Black Panther Party and the Gay Liberation Movement shared common ground in their fight against police brutality.